Abdul-Aziz Ayaba Musah: Early life and education

-He was born on 1 January 1986 and hails from Sang in the Northern region of Ghana.
+He was born on January 1, 1986, and hails from Sang in the Northern Region of Ghana.
 He had his SSSCE in 2005.
-In 2017, he had his Post graduate certificate in Public Administration and in 2010 he further had Degree in Economics.
+In 2017, he had his Post graduate certificate in Public Administration and in 2010, he further had Degree in Economics.

 Career

 He was a national service personnel at the National Health Insurance Authority and later the administrator for the Local Government Service.
 He is the General Manager for Alhaj Musah Enterprise.

 Political career

 He is a member of NPP and currently the MP for Mion Constituency.
 He won the seat with 21,552 votes whilst Mohammed Abdul Aziz of the NDC had 14,158 votes.
 The capture of the seat by Abdul Aziz made history because it was the first time the NPP won the Mion Constituency in 28 years.

 In 2021, Abdul-Aziz together with Alexander Kwamena Afenyo-Markin, Johnson Kwaku Adu, Laadi Ayii Ayamba and Emmanuel Kwasi Bedzrah were sworn in during the Extraordinary Session 2021 of the Parliament of the ECOWAS which happened in Freetown in Sierra Leone.
+In February 2024, Abdul Aziz was nominated by Nana AKufo-Addo for consideration by parliament as Deputy Minister for Fisheries and Aqua Culture.
+Parliament's Appointment Committee vetted and approved him and in May 2024, he was sworn into office.